-Students will be required to carry out a Depth Study over a period of 15 hours within the 120 indicative course hours for both Years 11 and 12.
+Students will be required to carry out a Depth Study or multiple Depth Studies over a period of 15 hours within the 120 indicative course hours for both Years 11 and 12.
 A depth study is any type of investigation/activity that a student completes individually or collaboratively that allows the further development of one or more concepts found within or inspired by the syllabus.
 It may be one investigation/activity or a series of investigations/activities.